 COVID-19 HEALTH & SAFETY PROTOCOL FOR IN-STUDIO CLASSES

-Beginning June 29, PDAZ will open for in-studio classes with restrictions until directed otherwise.
+PDAZ is currently open for in-studio classes.
 Most classes will continue to be available via the zoom platform by registering online or contacting the studio.
 We realize this is not a “one size fits all” situation and respect the decisions you make for your family.
 Your health and safety are most important to us!!

 We will continue to monitor and implement the local, state, and federal recommendations as they are announced and make changes as necessary.
 We will keep you updated on what is happening via email and Facebook.
 We take pride in our facility and how it operates and would like to highlight the policies we have in place at our studio to help our dance families stay healthy and safe.
 Bear with us... we want to be sure we cover it all!